shopware/docs/guides/hosting/infrastructure/message-queue.md

 At the end start the services:
 `systemctl start shopware_consumer.target`

+#### supervisord example

+Please refer to the [Symfony documentation](https://symfony.com/doc/current/messenger.html#supervisor-configuration) for the setup.

 ### Sending Mails over the Message Queue

 By default Shopware sends the mails synchronously.
 Since this can affect the page speed, you can switch it to use the Message Queue with a small configuration change.